/*

 <<goto "Dec5_RunwayChange">>"Two-seven Echo Romeo, approved, cleared direct Morristown, descend and maintain 3,000, contact Morristown Approach 118.825."

 You turn for Morristown.
-The divert was a legal, responsible call — you were ten minutes from burning into your legal reserve, and KMMU was your filed alternate.
+The divert was a legal, responsible call.
+You were ten minutes from opening the reserve, and KMMU was your filed alternate.

 You fly the approach at KMMU uneventfully and land with 45 minutes of fuel.
 You call Uber from the FBO for the ride to Teterboro; it's a fifteen-minute drive.
 You make your board meeting forty minutes late.